groupserver/gs.group.messages.topic.list/README.txt

 ``gs-group-topics-ajax.html`` within the group context, using AJAX.
 (The page is not viewed directly by people, so it does not have a human-friendly name.)
 The same page provides an interface to the search system [#search]_.

+The Topics list provided by the AJAX is designed to provide many cues to information retrieval (or *information scent*).
+For each topic the following metadata is provided:

+* A *Sticky* marker is shown if the topic has been marked sticky by an administrator.
+Sticky topics are always listed first.

+* The name of the topic (the *Subject*).

+* The number of posts.

+* The number of files.
+Hovering over the number of files shows icons for the files posted to the topic.

+* Who wrote the most recent post, and when it was posted.

+* Keywords extracted from the topic.
+Clicking on a keyword performs a search for other topics that contain that keyword.

+The CSS for the topics list makes heavy use of *muted* text, to provide a hierarchy of information.

 JavaScript
 ----------